Ghirensics/ghiro/docs/src/setup/index.rst

     * MongoDB: you need to run a MongoDB database (at least release 2.0)
     * Python: that's how we roll (only Python 2.x, at least release 2.7)
     * Python-magic: for MIME extraction
+    * Python 2.x bindings for gobject-introspection libraries, required by Gexiv2
-    * Gexiv: for metadata extraction (at least release 0.4)
+    * Gexiv2: for metadata extraction (at least release 0.4)
     * Python Imaging Library (PIL): for image manipulation (at least release 1.1)
     * Python-dateutil: for datetime manipulation
     * Pymongo: driver for MongoDB (at least release 2.5)